-A person who has been delegated the authority to conduct a certification and/or sign certificates on behalf of an organization or entity, that recognizes a canine team has been trained to a particular standard within the organization.
+A person who has been delegated the authority to conduct an evaluation (assessment and/ora certification) and/or sign certificates on behalf of an organization or entity, that recognizes a canine team has been trained to a particular standard within the organization.

-3.16 Change of Behavior COB
+Change of Behavior

+COB

-A characteristic pattern of behaviors, as recognized by the canine handler, that occurs when the canine detects a trained odor.
-This differs from other olfactory interest that otherwise is exhibited by the canine in response to the daily environment.
+A characteristic pattern of behaviors, as interpreted\recognized by the canine handler, that occurs when the canine detects a trained odor.
+This differs from other olfactory interest that otherwise areis exhibited by the canine in response to the daily environment.
 The canine's initial change of behavior typically leads to following the odor to its source/target.
 The pattern of behavior may be unique to each canine.